moysklad/api-remap-1.2-doc-in/source/includes/audit/_audit.md

 # Audit
 ## Audit

-The MySklad service collects information about all events in the system.
+The Kladana app collects information about all events in the system.
 This part of the service is called an audit, and the accumulated information is called audit events.
 Changes to a specific entity are available to users if they have view rights.

 The main entities in JSON API auditing are contexts and events.